tkuhlman/cookbooks-vertica/README.md

   - Each cluster must have a nodes data bag which should contain a nodes attribute which is a hash where the key is the fqdn and the value the network information for the secondary interface.
 If the secondary interfaces are in different vlans route information must be provided.

-# Future Considerations
-  - This cookbook was originally setup for the HPCS environment and includes various bits specific to that env still.
-    In the future should these be completely removed?
-    - The entire ssh key setup in recipes/node_users
-    - system cookbook that sets grub boot params